jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Now we've hit the Great 2020 Pandemic.
 I don't need to inquire about your happiness anymore.
 If you're like most Americans and Canadians, you're likely downright terrified about getting sick, and perhaps more frightening, thinking about what the future holds.

 For years, North Americans suffered under troubling trends: micro-management at work, antisocial behavior at home, and political hatred in government.
 We got by because superficially we're "doing great": we have full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visited the shopping mall for therapy.
 If we were still angry, we'd install a new political party.
-Over the years, we've given Left and Right the levers of power again and again.
+Over the years, Canadians and Americans have given Left and Right the levers of power again and again.

 Yet, no matter which we choose, Main Street wasn't happy with the results.

-That's because there is something fundamentally wrong with our society.
+That's because there is something fundamentally wrong with North American society.
 For decades we've been working to keep the Industrial Age alive.
 It's finally time we step up, as our ancestors did so many times before, and rethink our way of life.
 The hardest part isn't about explaining our problems or coming up with solutions.
-It involves the realization that ordinary people should be happy with our jobs, government, and life.
+It involves the realization that ordinary Canadians and Americans people should be happy with our jobs, government, and life.

 It's our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
 Interesting to note, our ancestors were often happier then we are.
 Even though they were hard-up in comparison.
 Our grandparents or great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They were content because they saw their society improve every year.

-In contrast, our culture is going backward.
+In contrast, North American culture is going backward.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
 A significant reason is that as employees and customers of big bureaucracies and corporations, we're powerless to demand better.

 But the more significant cause for our society's decline is our belief in Left and Right political ideologies.

 We keep alternating which "side" controls our governments.
 But nothing changes with either because the truth is we give Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) is never going to solve our problems.

-When I began writing this book in September 2019, I wanted to (somehow) convince the middle-class to stop putting so much faith in Left and Right writers, commentators, and thinkers.
+When I began writing this book in September 2019, I wanted to (somehow) convince the North American middle-class to stop putting so much faith in Left and Right writers, commentators, and thinkers.
 Not only do these partisans avoid living on Main Street and thus never feel the pain of our everyday problems.
 But, both ideologies were invented during the Industrial Age, before humanity even had electricity.
 Left/Right ideas and platforms are simply too old and outdated to give us happiness in modern civilization.

 It's okay to change our ideologies.
 Most people don't realize that.
 But we're free to pick and choose whichever one we want.
 Be it democratic socialism, hereditary monarchy, or Left/Right, there's nothing special about any political doctrine.
 Each was created by a human being to help society prosper.